specticole/CS308CellSociety/doc/DESIGN.md

 hiding unneccesary functionality from the View and Controller and maintaining encapsulation.

+The Controller has one primary class, CellularAutomatonController, that has an instance of a CellularAutomaton and CellularAutomatonView object.
+This class mediates between the Model and the View, ensuring that they are completely separate from one another.
+In essence, each cycle of a simulation, the Controller calls the Model's step method, translates the grid of CellStates into a 2D ArrayList of Strings, and then passes the updated grid to the View.

+Elsewhere in the Controller jurisdiction, there are CellularAutomatonConfiguration and CellularAutomatonStyle classes, which primarily hold relevant information read in from the configuration and style files, respectively.
+These classes mainly consist of getters, but Collections objects are returned as unmodifiable to mitigate breaches of trust from other classes.
+These classes separate the Controller from the file format of the configuration files.

+Finally, the XML parsing consists of three classes: XMLGenericParser, XMLConfigurationParser, and XMLStyleParser.
+Configuration and Style inherit basic parsing methods from Generic but implement methods that look for specific tags or perform specific tasks, such as creating the grid of initial states.

 ## Assumptions that Affect the Design

 We assumed that all grids have coordinates that can be described with